Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 pcnm.keep <- scores(pcnm)[,1:keep]
 pcnm.keep
 ```
-Now, run the gf analysis to model the associations of spatial and climate variables with allele frequencies (genotypes) of individuals.
+Now, run the gf analysis to model the associations of spatial and climate variables with allele frequencies of individuals.
-First, we need to create an env.fg object that includes the climate and PCNM spatial variables.
+First, we need to create an env.fg object that includes the climate and PCNM spatial variables:
 ```
 env.gf <- cbind(clim.points[ , c("bio_4", "bio_5", "bio_9", "bio_17", "bio_18") ], pcnm.keep)
 ```